2i2c-org/team-compass/services/open-source-development/index.md

 Once a consortium has kicked off, each member community participates in our planning ceremonies and gets the same updates on our work together, although they may contribute in different ways.

-### **How we communicate**
+### How we communicate

 We currently have one active consortium, the Cloud Cost Optimization Consortium.
+It's organized around one narrative: [Optimize cloud spend on commercial cloud vendors](https://github.com/2i2c-org/narratives/issues/4).

-* Consortia typically have a live (virtual) meeting quarterly to set priorities and demo recently completed work.
+- Consortia typically have a live (virtual) meeting quarterly to set priorities and demo recently completed work.
-* Each consortium has a guide doc.
+- Each consortium has a guide doc.
 Today that’s in Google Docs; you can find the [Cloud Cost Consortium’s README](https://docs.google.com/document/d/1_447531g-zozFRrJKXZz9x6hfafYzhe_djsCOqQ4dSQ/edit?tab=t.0#heading=h.7g1kmdukb6vh) in our Drive.
-* We use \#consortium-cloud-cost on Slack to share quick updates and requests, and as an open space for asynchronous discussion.
+- We use [a private channel, #consortium-cloud-cost on Slack](https://2i2c.slack.com/archives/C0B25UEJETB) to share quick updates and requests, and as an open space for asynchronous discussion.
-* We use email updates to send requests (for letters of support, co-proposals, user feedback on features) and demo reels of work in progress.
+- We use email updates to send requests (for letters of support, co-proposals, user feedback on features) and demo reels of work in progress.
-* When the consortium members are interested, we’ll try to organize in-person gatherings, typically as part of a conference where many member communities will already be present.
+- When the consortium members are interested, we’ll try to organize in-person gatherings, typically as part of a conference where many member communities will already be present.

-### **Roles consortium members play**
+### Roles consortium members play

 Each member community in a consortium is expected to contribute in at least one of the following: